bids-standard/bids-specification/CONTRIBUTING.md

 Some others need to fixed manually:

-- Do not use latin abbreviations like `"e.g"`, `"i.e"`, `"etc"` that can be extra confusing to some readers and try to replace them by common english equivalent (`"for example"`, `"that is"`, `"and so on"`).
+- Do not use Latin abbreviations like `"e.g"`, `"i.e"`, `"etc"` that can be confusing to some readers and try to replace them by common English equivalents such as `"for example"`, `"that is"`, `"and so on"`.

 #### Soft rules

-We are also trying to follow certain "soft rules" in the way we format the specifications in markdown.
+We are following certain "soft rules" in the way we format the specifications in markdown.

-Those rules are sometimes for internal consistency in terms of styling and aesthetics, but they several of them are also there because they help the workflow of tracking changes, reviewing them on Github and making suggestions.
+Those rules are sometimes for internal consistency in terms of styling and aesthetics, but several of them are also there because they help the workflow of tracking changes, reviewing them on GitHub and, making code suggestions.

 They are "soft" rules because they will not be a reason to reject a contribution but if they are followed they will definitely make the lives of many people easier.